Blog

 Updated on 08.03.2020 in Bits & Pieces, Photos: Charly Schwarz

-Natural materials are merged with contemporary, sustainable design.
-Photo by Charly SchwarzNatural materials are merged with contemporary, sustainable design.
-Photo by Charly Schwarz
+Natural materials are fused with contemporary, sustainable design.
+Photo: Charly SchwarzNatural materials are fused with contemporary, sustainable design.
+Photo: Charly Schwarz

-Grafenast Hotel is not a place you happen to stumble upon.
-Getting there you need to make a well-considered decision.
-If you don’t arrive by public transportation (e. g. by train to Jenbach and by taxi shuttle or bus service), you will have to battle the long and winding mountain road up to Pillberg by car, which will definitely test your strength—particularly in wintry conditions.
-Nestled at the end of the road at an elevation of 1,300 meters above sea level, Grafenast is the ultimate rural retreat.
-High up in the Alps, there is access to Kellerjoch Ski Resort but not much else.
-Having arrived there means that you have already slowed down from the stresses of everyday life.
-Or you feel worked up from the demanding drive… anyway; you will be ready to immerse yourself into that oasis of calm that is the Grafenast Hotel.
+Hotel Grafenast is not a place you happen to stumble upon.
+If you don’t arrive by public transportation (train to Jenbach, then taxi or bus to the hotel), you will have to battle the long and winding mountain road up to Pillberg by car.
+Nestled at the end of the road at an elevation of 1,300 metres above sea level, Grafenast is the ultimate rural retreat.
+High up in the Alps, it offers access to the Kellerjoch ski resort but not much else.

-“Slowing down!” is the word that Peter Unterlechner chooses to best describe his hotel, and it couldn’t be more accurate.
-“It goes down to the values and the philosophy of the people behind this special place; it’s down to the way it’s run.
+“Slow down!” is the word that Peter Unterlechner chooses to best describe his hotel and its philosophy.
+“It comes down to the values and philosophy of the people behind this special place.
 It’s about preserving and protecting the place we love the most.
-This is an approach that cannot be marketed to guests, but this caring attitude is our biggest gift.
-If you frame it that way, travelers respond,” he says.
+This is an approach that cannot be marketed to guests, but this caring attitude is our biggest gift,” he says.

-The above-mentioned Granddad, who was lovingly dubbed “Rodel-Toni” (‘sledge Toni’) by locals, was not keen on taking over the family-run tannery as he was supposed to.
-Instead, he decided to erect what he called “Rodelhütte” (‘sledders cabin’) halfway between Inntal Valley and Kellerjoch Mountain.
+The above-mentioned grandfather, who was lovingly dubbed “Rodel-Toni” (‘Sledge Toni’) by locals, was not keen on taking over the family-run tannery as he was supposed to.
+Instead, he decided to erect what he called a “Rodelhütte” (‘sledging cabin’) halfway between the Inn Valley and the Kellerjoch mountain.
 This snack station enabled him to turn his passion for skiing and mountaineering into a profession.
 By the middle of the 20th century the modest cabin had already been transformed into a stately hotel with 80 beds for guests.
-For three generations, the Unterlechner Family has expanded and remodeled the quaint original cabin, which still serves as the heart of today’s “Bio Aktiv Hotel”, which has only 23 rooms anymore.
+For three generations, the Unterlechner Family has expanded and remodeled the quaint original cabin, which still serves as the heart of today’s “Bio Aktiv Hotel”.

 A Decisive Time for Pioneers

-The early 1980s were a decisive time for the Grafenast Hotel and its environs.
-This was when local authorities decided to ban the further development of tourism infrastructure in the area—much to the contrary of what the rest of the country did.
+The early 1980s were a decisive time for the Hotel Grafenast.
+During this period the local authorities banned the construction of any futher tourism infrastructure in the area – a move which ran contrary to the trend in the rest of Tirol, where ski lifts and hotels were shooting out of the ground.
 “The result of that brave decision was that the hoteliers developed more responsibility for their properties,” explains Peter.
-“My parents were passionately committed to make their personal interest in health and nutrition the key concern of their lodging, which led to the birth of the brand “Bio Aktiv Hotel Grafenast” (eco-friendly and active hotel’)—they were pioneers in blurring the line between sustainability and a truly unique vacation experience.”
+“My parents were passionately committed to putting their personal interest in health and nutrition at the heart of the hotel.
+That is where the name “Bio Aktiv Hotel Grafenast” (Eco-Friendly and Active Hotel’) came from.”

 The hotel has always been an important part of Peter’s life.
-Photo by Charly SchwarzThe hotel has always been an important part of Peter’s life.
-Photo by Charly Schwarz
+Photo: Charly SchwarzThe hotel has always been an important part of Peter’s life.
+Photo: Charly Schwarz

-“We have come a long way since we first attempted to use organic ingredients to the green dining experience the Grafenast offers today,” explains Peter Unterlechner.
+“We have come a long way since our first attempts at using organic ingredients to the green dining experience the Hotel Grafenast offers today,” explains Peter Unterlechner.
 In the restaurant, which has been awarded a “Green Toque” for years (an Austrian certificate for award-winning vegetarian and vegan cuisine), local, organic and seasonal food is a priority.
-The Grafenast chooses organic produce with most of the fresh edibles supplied from the on-site gardens and from local farms.
+Most of the produce used at the Hotel Grafenast is sourced from the on-site gardens and local farms.

-When it comes to sustainability, the Grafenast Hotel has taken 101 steps to improve their green credentials, such as heating with wood chips.
-Photo by Charly SchwarzWhen it comes to sustainability, the Grafenast Hotel has taken 101 steps to improve their green credentials, such as heating with wood chips.
-Photo by Charly Schwarz
+When it comes to sustainability, the Grafenast Hotel has taken countless steps to improve its green credentials, such as heating with wood chips.
+Photo: Charly SchwarzWhen it comes to sustainability, the Grafenast Hotel has taken countless steps to improve its green credentials, such as heating with wood chips.
+Photo: Charly Schwarz

 Having won several awards for sustainability, the hotel prides itself on green practices.
 To name a few, the Unterlechner Family uses renewable solar and wood-burning energy sources throughout the property.
-From TV-free rooms to minimizing electromagnetic radiations, every effort has been made to implement its sustainable intentions.
-Wireless Internet service is provided in only one room.
+From TV-free rooms to minimising electromagnetic radiation, every effort has been made to implement its sustainable intentions.
+Wireless internet is provided in just one room.

-Wireless Internet service is provided in only one room.
-Photo by Charly SchwarzWireless Internet service is provided in only one room.
-Photo by Charly Schwarz
+Wireless internet is available in just one room.
+Photo: Charly SchwarzWireless internet is available in just one room.
+Photo: Charly Schwarz

 The rooms are decorated with natural materials and soothing pale tones, placing emphasis on the natural surroundings.
-Photo by Charly SchwarzThe rooms are decorated with natural materials and soothing pale tones, placing emphasis on the natural surroundings.
-Photo by Charly Schwarz
+Photo: Charly SchwarzThe rooms are decorated with natural materials and soothing pale tones, placing emphasis on the natural surroundings.
+Photo: Charly Schwarz

 Offsetting the Hotel’s Carbon Footprint

-Even Greta Thunberg, the 17-year-old Swede who has made waves on climate change and inspired millions of people internationally, could easily enjoy a good night’s sleep at the Grafenast when it comes to the carbon footprint.
+Even Greta Thunberg, the young Swede who has made waves on climate change and inspired millions of people around the world, could easily enjoy a good night’s sleep at the Hotel Grafenast when it comes to the carbon footprint.
 Peter Unterlechner: “Running a hotel in a self-sustainable way is impossible, however, year on year, we have progressed our sustainable approaches to ensure that we are consistently improving and minimising any negative effect our procedures and systems have on the environment.
 From offsetting carbon emissions by using renewable energy sources, public transportation and local, organic produce to eco-conscious composting and recycling programs, it is hardly surprising that today we are close to self-sustainable, or carbon neutral.
 Whereas in most hotels, guests will leave a carbon footprint of up to 12 kg of carbon dioxide per person per night, the nightly impact of guests at the Grafenast is a mere 3.4 kg.
 What’s more, we compensate our remaining emissions by supporting an Amazon reforestation project.
-This program is very befitting to us—after all we are kind of forest people, too,” laughs Peter.
+This program is very befitting to us – after all we are kind of forest people, too,” laughs Peter.

-Natural materials are merged with contemporary, sustainable design.
-Photo by Charly SchwarzNatural materials are merged with contemporary, sustainable design.
-Photo by Charly Schwarz
+Natural materials are fused with contemporary, sustainable design.
+Photo: Charly SchwarzNatural materials are fused with contemporary, sustainable design.
+Photo: Charly Schwarz

-„Reducing to the essential“ is the philosophy of the upcoming years.
-Photo by Charly Schwarz „Reducing to the essential“ is the philosophy of the upcoming years.
-Photo by Charly Schwarz
+Back to basics is the hotel's philosophy for the coming years.
+Photo: Charly Schwarz Back to basics is the hotel's philosophy for the coming years.
+Photo: Charly Schwarz

 If you want to get in touch with the Grafenast, send an email to sehnsucht@grafenast.com.
-The silence and stillness of this mountain retreat allows guests to recover from their busy worlds and to connect and immerse in nature.
-Staying at this magical place run by Unterlechner Family, cocooned from the outside world, allows guests to slow down to a more ‘human’ pace.
+The silence and stillness of this mountain retreat allows guests to recover from their busy daily lives and to immerse themselves in nature.
+Staying at this magical place run by the Unterlechner Family, cocooned from the outside world, allows guests to slow down to a more ‘human’ pace.

 Witty and sharp-tongued, Irene Heisz is a journalist and author who writes blog posts about Tirol, Tiroleans and their peculiarities – and there are many of them!